Move Beyond Recurring Fights with The Fill-in-the-Pattern Couples Exercise

 ✅ Download the Fill-in-the-Pattern Couples Exercise to understand each other better and move through recurring fights in a new way (instant access, no email needed).

-How to Shift the Pattern (PAIR)
+How to Shift the Pattern (SAFE)

 You don’t have to fix everything.